Philosophical anthropology: Michael D. Jackson's study of intersubjectivity

-P. M. S. Hacker's Tetraology on Human Nature
+P. M. S. Hacker's study of human nature

-A foremost Wittgensteinian, P. M. S. Hacker has recently completed a tetralogy in philosophical anthropology: “The first was Human Nature: The Categorical Framework (2007), which provided the stage set.
+A foremost Wittgensteinian, P. M. S. Hacker has recently completed a tetralogy in philosophical anthropology, of which he writes: "The first was Human Nature: The Categorical Framework (2007), which provided the stage set.
 The second was The Intellectual Powers: A Study of Human Nature (2013), which began the play with the presentation of the intellect and its courtiers.
 The third The Passions: A Study of Human Nature (2017), which introduced the drama of the passions and the emotions.
 The fourth and final volume, The Moral Powers: A Study of Human Nature (2020), turns to the moral powers and the will, to good and evil, to pleasure and happiness, to what gives meaning to our lives, and the place of death in our lives.

 This tetralogy constitutes a Summa Anthropologica in as much as it presents a systematic categorical overview of our thought and talk of human nature, ranging from substance, power, and causation to good and evil and the meaning of life.
 A sine qua non of any philosophical investigation, according to Grice, is a synopsis of the relevant logico-linguistic grammar.
 It is surely unreasonable that each generation should have to amass afresh these grammatical norms of conceptual exclusion, implication, compatibility, and contextual presupposition, as well as tense and person anomalies and asymmetries.
-So via the tetralogy I have attempted to provide a compendium of usage of the pertinent categories in philosophical anthropology to assist others in their travels through these landscapes.”
+So via the tetralogy I have attempted to provide a compendium of usage of the pertinent categories in philosophical anthropology to assist others in their travels through these landscapes."